winery and vineyard

 CONNECT the LAND to the GLASS

 We listen to a lot of drum-and-bass, exist on espresso, and routinely binge-watch the X-Files, Lord of the Rings, and Agents of Shield.
-We live right here at the source and while we live where we work, we make time to tend our garden, fix delicious meals at home, and play with our growing animal-family, which currently includes two border collies, three cats, and nine chickens.
+We live right here at the source and while we live where we work, we make time to tend our garden, fix delicious meals at home, and play with our growing animal-family, which currently includes two border collies, three cats, and eight chickens.
 We welcome you to be part of our world, whether it's here at our tasting room or at home relaxing on your front porch.

 we allow our wines to ferment slowly, at lower temperatures, to preserve aromatics, and WE carefully manage oxygen to ensure freshness and minimize sulfur additions.